WV22: Contents

-Despite making preparations for the burials of Tiye and Sitamun, it is doubtful that they were ever buried in the suites intended for them.
+Despite preparations for the burials of Tiye and Sitamun, it is doubtful that they were ever buried in the suites intended for them.
 Both apparently outlived Amenhotep and were buried elsewhere, as placing them within the tomb would have involved dismantling the blocked and painted doorways at the well chamber and antechamber.
 Nothing is known of Sitamun's burial but Tiye survived well into the reign of her son Akhenaten, and was seemingly buried in the Royal Tomb at Amarna.
 Carter considered that the presence of ushabti naming Tiye indicated that she was indeed interred in WV22 but the ushabti bear the titles 'Great Royal Wife' and 'Royal Mother,' indicating they were prepared in the reign of Akhenaten.
 This may lend support to a period of co-regency between Amenhotep III and Amenhotep IV/Akhenaten; alternatively they may be votives.
 Another theory is that they may indicate Tiye was ultimately reburied in WV22 after the removal of the royal burials from Amarna.
 The badly damaged mummy of Amenhotep III was moved from the tomb and restored in Year 13 of Smendes, and was ultimately discovered cached in KV35, the tomb of Amenhotep II, together with other Eighteenth Dynasty mummies including Tiye and The Younger Lady.

 It is clear from the fragmentary remains found by excavators that the tomb had been thoroughly robbed in antiquity.
 The gold fittings from the coffins had been stripped and emptied of their inlays, a few of which were found in the tomb, such as a lapis lazuli vulture headdress worn by a queen or goddess.
 A mass of inlays and gold foil were carried to the main valley and found cached near KV36, the tomb of Maiherpri, by Carter in 1902.
 The sarcophagus box is missing and no fragments of it were found in the course of the excavation.
 It was likely removed for reuse during the official emptying of the royal valley in the Third Intermediate Period.